The 7 Most Endangered Programme

 A civil society campaign to save Europe’s heritage in danger

 Photo: Szombierki Power Plant, Bytom, POLAND - Europe's 7 Most Endangered Heritage Sites 2020

-‘The 7 Most Endangered’ has the support of the Creative Europe programme of the European Union, as part of Europa Nostra’s networking project ‘Sharing Heritage – Sharing Values’.
+‘The 7 Most Endangered’ programme was launched in January 2013 by Europa Nostra with the European Investment Bank Institute as founding partner and the Council of Europe Development Bank as associated partner.
+It is now also supported by the Creative Europe programme of the European Union, as part of Europa Nostra’s networking project ‘Sharing Heritage – Sharing Values’ (2017-2020)’.

 Europa Nostra represents a rapidly growing citizens’ movement for the safeguarding of Europe’s cultural and natural heritage.

 Creative Europe is the European Commission’s framework programme for support to the culture and audiovisual sectors.

 The EIB Institute was set up within the EIB Group to promote and support social, cultural, and academic initiatives with European stakeholders and the public.